 Photo Credits: Cheol Joon Baek, The Travelling Boomer, BlogTO, and Hector Vasquez

-We interviewed Coralie Olson and Dinah Deif, the Managing Partners of MASSIVart Toronto.
+We interviewed Coralie Olson, the Managing Partner of MASSIVart Toronto.

 – Tell us a little about your background and past work experience?

-[Coralie] My experience covers working with leading global brands in the retail, luxury, lifestyle, fitness, financial, automobile, and technology spaces.
-I have an extensive background in Business Development, Marketing, Digital Advertising and Public Relations management – and an established track record in taking companies to the next level.
+My experience covers working with global brands in the retail, luxury, lifestyle, fitness, financial, automobile, and technology spaces.
+I have a background in Business Development, Marketing, Digital Advertising and Public Relations management.
 I’ve developed and executed several successful integrated and award-winning campaigns.
 My client-relations experience has allowed me to provide guidance and strategy direction that delivers outstanding bottom-line results.

-[Dinah & Coralie] Our backgrounds provide both agency and client-side experience bringing forth relevant industry insights and advanced client relations skills.
+My backgrounds provide agency and client-side experience bringing forth relevant industry insights and advanced client relations skills.

 – What drew you to MASSIVart?